 Active/Standby failover and the use of a Virtual IP address

 The network interface on a server can generally be configured with more than one network address – this is a trick that is available on most PC’s and servers including those running Windows or Linux.
 It is quite common for high availability servers to exploit this trick as a way of passing one IP address from a primary to a standby unit, thereby providing an almost seamless transition for any client devices that need to communicate with the server.
 Each server must have its own unique IP address, but in addition there can be a floating address that may be assigned to any one server at any given time.
 This floating address is sometimes referred to as a Virtual IP address.
-There is even a package available for Linux called HA (High Availability) that has all the functionality for an active/standby failover between multiple servers ready to go.
+Linux HA (High Availability) packages can be installed that provide all the functionality for an active/standby failover between multiple servers, ready to go.
+[2017 Update: Corosync, Pacemaker and the pcs cluster management suit provide a complete solution for Virtual IP switching.
+If you want to try this solution, I recommend this article – http://jensd.be/156/linux/building-a-high-available-failover-cluster-with-pacemaker-corosync-pcs]

-I investigated Linux HA some years ago, but more recently was involved in a project to provide failover for Asterisk that obliged me to research how a failover solution can be written using bash scripts.
-The greater flexibility available through bash scripts is attractive and I was able to build on a previously documented solution posted on a web forum here.
+I investigated Linux HA some years ago [approx. 2008], but more recently was involved in a project to provide failover for Asterisk that obliged me to research how a failover solution can be written using bash scripts.
+The greater flexibility available through bash scripts is attractive and I was able to build on a previously documented solution posted on a web forum which unfortunately no longer exists.
 This meant it was not too difficult to refine and improve the published code and come up with something suitable for OpenSIPS.
 Ultimately, that is the solution we opted for to build our high availability OpenSIPS cluster and the results were generally very satisfactory.

 In part three of this article, I will look at how a Virtual IP address can be used with two OpenSIPS servers.
 For part 3 of this article, click here.